About Lyn Maszk (That’s Me!)

 Hi, I’m Lyn, the creator of Dearly Loved!

 I have always been an avid Disney fan.
 I’ve grown up going to Disneyland more times than I can count, raised my kids on ‘spoonfuls of sugar’, and love just about everything about The Happiest Place on Earth.

-I live in Phoenix, Arizona with my amazing husband of more than 20 years, three quirky kids, and my wonderful parents.
+I live in Phoenix, Arizona with my amazing husband of nearly 25 years, three quirky kids, and my wonderful parents.
 My life is busy, loud, crazy, blessed, and very often resembles We Bought a Zoo!

 I’m going to split this next tale into two versions.
 For those who prefer Cliffs Notes, you’ll want to read the shorter, or abridged, narrative.
 For those who prefer the porterhouse-fully loaded baked potato-creamed spinach-loaf of bread with extra butter version of life, there’s a story for you as well.

 Several years ago I started planning a BIG family trip to Walt Disney World, where 19 of us would be visiting to celebrate my parents’ 40th wedding anniversary.
 It was at that time that I contracted full blown OCDD (Obsessive Compulsive Disney Disorder).
 I ate, breathed, and slept Disney in preparation for our vacation.

 This website is the result of so many hours of passionate work put into the trip of a life time.

 Saga of Mass Proportion (cue Star Wars theme music)!

 During the summer of 2005, on a trip to Disneyland with my brother, his wife, and my sister, we came up with a plan to save for my parents’ 40th wedding anniversary.
 We dreamed of being able to send them on a Disney cruise, and while our funds were limited, we had time on our side.